SereneApi/SereneApi/src/SereneApi.Abstractions/README.md

 The query key will be based off of the property name unless otherwise overridden by *QueryKeyAttribute*.

 The queries value is based off of a default delegate that is supplied in the constructor.
 A custom delegate can be provided, but it is recommended to use *QueryConverterAttribute*.
-*	**RequiredAttribute**
-		The specific property must be provided.
+*	**RequiredAttribute**<br/>The specific property must be provided.
 	>**NOTE:** *RequiredQueryElementException* will be thrown if the value was not provided.

-*	**QueryKeyAttribute**
-		The specific string value will be used as the key.
+*	**QueryKeyAttribute**<br/>The specific string value will be used as the key.
-*	**QueryConverterAttribute**
-	The specific converter will be used to convert the property value to a string.
+*	**QueryConverterAttribute**<br/>The specific converter will be used to convert the property value to a string.
 The converter must implement *QueryConverter* where the generic parameter is the type to be converted.
 	>**NOTE:** It is possible to implement a custom converter using *IQueryConverter*.

-* **MinLengthAttribute**
-	Specifies the minimum length of the query value.
+* **MinLengthAttribute**<br/>Specifies the minimum length of the query value.
 Applied after conversion, if value is not provided this will not be checked.
-* **MaxLengthAttribute**
-	Specifies the maximum length of the query value.
+* **MaxLengthAttribute**<br/>Specifies the maximum length of the query value.
 Applies after conversion, if value is not provided this will not be checked.

 ### Attribute Examples
 ```csharp